A way to protect the policyholders from the misselling of insurance.

 - Cost of Medical Tests: If your policy proposal involved a medical test, the company incurs them for you.
 If the policy is continued, the company bears the cost.
 But if you return/cancel the policy, you will have to take the hit from the premium paid.
 The amount depends on the kind of tests you have done and which medical center it was done at.
 If no medicals were done, nothing is deducted.

 - Proportionate cost of Risk Cover: Please remember that from the date of issuance of the policy till the date you submit the cancellation request, the insurance company has actually taken the risk of your death.
 This risk comes at a cost and is called the mortality/risk cover charge.
-A proportionate fee (depending on the no. of days) is deducted by the company for the period that you were covered for.
+A proportionate fee (depending on the no. of days) is deducted by the company for the period that you were covered.

 If you feel that you do not need the policy; Do NOT STAY INTO THE POLICY only to avoid the above costs.
 These are nominal costs in comparison to the amount that is going to go per annum as an insurance premium.

 Also, many times when we are lured into buying insurance that we do not need or does not match our requirements.
 In such a case, Free-look is the second opportunity you get to decide on that insurance policy.
-The best way to avoid any hassle is to understand by yourself which policy is required or from your financial advisor (Please refer to our article financial advisor and policy agent is not the same).
+The best way to avoid any hassle is to understand by yourself which policy is required or from your financial advisor (Please refer to our article financial advisor and policy agent are not the same).
 Be careful.
 Make use of the benefit provided by IRDA to safeguard yourself from the misselling of insurance.